Oral Cancer Screenings in Las Vegas

 What Are the Treatment Methods for Oral Cancer?

 The first stage of an oral cancer screening is a basic dental exam.
 The dentist will check your entire mouth for white patches, a pre-cancerous symptom called Leukoplakia that is the most common visual clue of potential oral cancer.
 Other symptoms include the following:

 - Sores on the lips or other areas of the mouth that will not heal

 - Bleeding gums or blood around your teeth

-The dentist will request your medical history for review, and will be specifically interested in finding out if you have had symptoms or treatment for cancer of your head or neck.
+The dentist will request your medical history for review and will be specifically interested in finding out if you have had symptoms or treatment for cancer of your head or neck.
 Additionally, they will be looking for potential symptomatic clues like earaches or if you have trouble swallowing.
-If it is found that the initial exam and testing reveals potential problems, the dentist will usually perform a biopsy and he tissue sample will be sent to a lab for testing.
+If it is found that the initial exam and testing reveals potential problems, the dentist will usually perform a biopsy and the tissue sample will be sent to a lab for testing.
 Don’t worry because this procedure is performed in most cases in the office under anesthesia, and is pain-free.